ChiZhangatTUM/SPHinXsys/README.md

                 $ echo 'export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$SIMBODY_HOME/lib' >> ~/.bashrc
                 $ echo 'export CPLUS_INCLUDE_PATH=$CPLUS_INCLUDE_PATH:$SIMBODY_HOME/include' >> ~/.bashrc

+3. Install GoogleTesto on Ubunutu ( This is optional for google test):
+        $ sudo apt-get install libgtest-dev
+        Note that this package only install source files.
+You have to compile the code yourself to create the necessary library files.
+These source files should be located at /usr/src/gtest.
+Browse to this folder and use cmake to compile the library:
+        $ cd /usr/src/gtest/gtest
+        $ sudo mkdir build
+        $ cd build
+        $ sudo cmake ..
+        $ sudo make
+        $ sudo cp libgtest* /usr/lib/
+        $ cd ..
+        $ sudo rm -rf build
+        Then setup the linke
+        $ sudo mkdir /usr/local/lib/googletest
+        $ sudo ln -s /usr/lib/libgtest.a /usr/local/lib/googletest/libgtest.a
+        $ sudo ln -s /usr/lib/libgtest_main.a /usr/local/lib/googletest/libgtest_main.a

-3. Update and check environment setup before building SPHinXsys.
+4. Update and check environment setup before building SPHinXsys.
 The following commands should update the environment and report the corresponding paths.

         $ source ~/.bashrc
         $ echo $SIMBODY_HOME
         $ echo $TBB_HOME
         $ echo $BOOST_HOME

-4. Build SPHinXsys
+5. Build SPHinXsys

         Download the SPHinXsys from https://github.com/Xiangyu-Hu/SPHinXsys or Bitbucket if you have the link and password to the internal group repository for the newest version:
         $ git clone https://github.com/Xiangyu-Hu/SPHinXsys.git